 “But then you ask why it would happen to a small child,” said Pam Meehan.
 “There’s no answer.
 It’s just a devastating loss.”

 When he first started his journey in 2010, he didn’t have any connection with leukemia or lymphoma.
 He signed up for his first Team In Trainingevent when a good friend and fellow dive instructor, Steve, was diagnosed with throat cancer and he decided to ride in his honor.
 In the early 1990s, they had developed a strong bond while stationed at Navy Dive School in Pearl Harbor working on ships and submarines.
 Along with a mutual friend Ron, they had many fond memories of their years together and Sena could go on for hours with all the sea stories.

 Sena had no idea that Ron had been diagnosed with leukemia in 2009, and four days after signing up for that first event, he heard that Ron had passed away.
 Determined to use his passing to make a difference, he took to social media and raised $2,800 in four days.

 Motivated to beat the disease that took his friend, Sena has been riding, running and swimming in his memory ever since.
 He’s completed America's Most Beautiful Bike Ride six times (also a mentor and captain), done the Vegas Bike team twice (also a coach), and finished the Pacific Grove and Wildflower triathlons.
 He wears a picture of Ron on his back for every event.

 Robert Hromas, M.D., a blood cancer expert at the University of Florida's College of Medicine, is looking to discover new drugs that will improve the response of elderly AML patients to chemotherapy.
 His latest research, funded through a Translational Research Program grant from The Leukemia & Lymphoma Society, focuses on inhibiting the DNA repair response.

-What kind of research do you do?
+How would you explain what kind of research you do?